- Making fishing better

 - Contact information

 - For more information on the panfish project, contact:

 Fishing WisconsinPlanning for panfish

 Do you have a passion for panfish?
-Read on ... and then plan to attend a public meeting.
+Read on ...

 A pile of panfish is a welcome sight to many Wisconsin anglers.

 Every year, anglers target panfish (bluegill, yellow perch, crappies) more than any other group of fish in Wisconsin.
 Despite their popularity panfish have received less management attention than other sportfish like walleye and bass.
 Beginning in 2011, the Panfish Management Team, consisting of DNR biologists and Conservation Congress members, initiated an effort to develop a strategic management plan for Wisconsin’s panfish.
 Between 2011 and 2013, more than 30 public meetings were held and a survey offered to better connect with Wisconsin panfish anglers.
 Using the public input, a thorough literature review, and various data analyses, The Panfish Management Team , Drafted a Panfish Management Plan that is now ready for public review.
 See the tabs below for more information about how to provide feedback.

 During the public input process, one area of focus was regulations.
 The feedback we received was mixed and while many anglers wanted regulation changes, there was not overwhelming support for sweeping changes to statewide panfish regulations.
 However, anglers were supportive of experimental regulations to address panfish populations that are not meeting management objectives for average size of fish.
 Because of a lengthy regulation cycle the department decided to move forward on proposing a suite of experimental regulations on close to 100 selected lakes across Wisconsin that are dominated by small bluegills and black crappie.
 This regulation package was approved by the Natural Resources Board and will go into effect April 1, 2016.
 See the “Experimental panfish regulations” tab below for more information.